Vidhya-Rajendran/django-meeting-rooms/README.md

 2. A list of Meeting rooms to view the available meeting rooms

 ## Tech Stack
+1. Python
-1. Django
+2. Django
-2. Django RestFramework
+3. Django RestFramework

 ## Installation